-We’ve compiled a list of the top 21 farm blogs where you can get plenty of helpful information, amusing stories, and lots of information about farming.
-These farming blogs are a must-read for everybody, whether you’re a budding farmer or simply curious.
+We’ve compiled a list of the top 21 blogs that provide trusted advice and useful tips about farming.
+These blogs are a must-read, whether you’re a budding farmer or simply curious.

 Latham Seeds – The Field Position